info@winheller.com+49 (0)69 76 75 77 80Mon. - Fri. from 8am to 8pm, Sat. from 8am to 5pm

 We will be happy to advise you on questions relating to exit taxation and the associated tax structuring options for avoiding taxation or reducing the tax burden.
 Insofar as the tax law of foreign jurisdictions is affected in your case, we work closely with our numerous foreign cooperation partners, each of whom is an expert in their national tax law.
 Feel free to contact us.

-The best way to contact our tax experts is by e-mail (info@winheller.com) or by telephone (+49 69 76 75 77 80).
+The best way to contact our tax experts is by e-mail (info@winheller.com), by phone (+49 69 76 75 77 85 31) or via our contact form for exit tax.
 We look forward to your contact request!